slatedocs/slate/source/includes/_role_categories.md

 }
 ```

-This endpoint return an role category
+This endpoint returns a role category given an id

 ### HTTP Request